BeriberiThiamine deficiency; Vitamin B1 deficiency

 The goal of treatment is to replace the thiamine your body is lacking.
 This is done with thiamine supplements.
 Thiamine supplements are given through a shot (injection) or taken by mouth.

-Blood tests may be done after you are given thiamine supplements to see how well you are responding to the medicine.
+Blood tests may be repeated after the treatment is started.
+These tests will show how well you are responding to the medicine.

-Untreated, beriberi is often deadly.
+Untreated, beriberi can be fatal.
 With treatment, symptoms usually improve quickly.

-Heart damage is usually reversible, and a full recovery is expected.
+Heart damage is usually reversible.
+A full recovery is expected in these cases.
 However, if acute heart failure has already occurred, the outlook is poor.